breakintoprogram/agon-bbc-basic/MANUAL.md

 ### POINT(x,y)

-This returns the rgb value of the pixel as a 24-bit integer
+This returns the index of the colour at pixel position (x, y)

 ### PLOT mode,x,y